rutwikfegade/Gesture-Recognition-with-OpenCV-Automated-Finger-Counting-for-Enhanced-Human-Computer-Interaction/README.md

 When the palm is open, we count the number of gaps between the fingers to determine the number of fingers.
 This void forms a defect in the contour, which we can count to get the number of fingers.
 So there are four defects, or gaps, for each of the five fingers.

+## Key Features:

+Hand Detection with OpenCV: The project employs the OpenCV library to detect the contours of a hand.
+The terminal points of these contours form a distinctive shape, signaling the identification of a hand in front of the camera.

+Finger Counting Algorithm: When the palm is open, the system counts the number of gaps or defects in the hand contour to determine the number of fingers.
+Each finger corresponds to a gap, and the system can accurately count from 0 to 5 based on the detected defects.

+## Operational Workflow:

+Hand Identification: The contours of the hand are detected using OpenCV, and the system recognizes the distinctive shape formed by the terminal points.
+This marks the successful identification of a hand in the camera frame.

+Finger Counting: The number of fingers is determined by counting the defects or gaps in the hand contour.
+Each gap corresponds to a finger, allowing the system to accurately count fingers as the hand gestures change.

+Dynamic Finger Recognition: The system continuously adapts to the hand's gestures, accurately updating the finger count in real-time.
+OpenCV's dynamic image processing capabilities ensure responsiveness to variations in hand positioning.

 ![0](https://user-images.githubusercontent.com/69248756/172680548-f62590e2-c9a1-4358-8efb-64549376b5a3.PNG)